thesiamak/netWatch/README.md

                     }

                     @Override
-                    public void onDisconnected() {
+                    public View onDisconnected() {
-			// do some other thing
+			            // do some other stuff

-                    }
+			            return null;//To display a dialog simply return a custom view or just null to ignore it }
                 })
+                .setNotificationCancelable(false)
                 .build();

 ```